mardtendebakker/nsk/README.md

 Why change your business model and workflows to use any proprietary software?
 Simply adjust Nexxus to fit into your business model and workflows.

-It doesn't maater what kind of company you have.
+It doesn't matter what kind of company you have.
 Construction, retail, broker, transport etc.
 If you have any or all of the below
 1- (digital) goods moving around
 2- customers